kishlaykiku/Ecommerce-Data-Visualization/README.md

 ## Overview

-The **E-commerce Analytics Dashboard** is a full-stack application designed to visualize key metrics related to sales, customer behavior, and other crucial data points for an e-commerce platform.
+The **E-commerce Analytics Dashboard** is a full-stack application designed to visualize key metrics related to sales, customer behaviour, and other crucial data points for an e-commerce platform.
 The project is divided into two main parts: the backend API service and the frontend React application.

 ## Features